There are several possible causes of male infertility

-Hormonal Disorders: Sometimes a man may have low levels of hormone production which result in an inability to produce sperm.
-Although in most instances the cause of this problem is unknown, occasionally, a pituitary tumor may be the cause.
+Hormonal Disorders: Sometimes, a man may have low levels of hormone production, which results in an inability to produce sperm.
+Although in most instances, the cause of this problem is unknown, occasionally, a pituitary tumor may be the cause.
 The treatment for low sperm production is usually hormonal therapy administered over a period of three to eight months.

-Vasectomy Reversal: Surgical reversal of a vasectomy is a procedure which reconnects the ends of the vas deferens so that sperm can once again move from the testicles to the penis.
-The less time that has lapsed since the vasectomy, the higher the chances of conception.
-Men who have a reversal within three years of their vasectomy have a greater than 75% chance of conception, between three to eight years it is 53%, after this time chances of conception are approximately 30% to 40%.
+Vasectomy Reversal: Surgical reversal of a vasectomy is a procedure that reconnects the ends of the vas deferens so that sperm can once again move from the testicles to the penis.
+The less time that has elapsed since the vasectomy, the higher the chances of conception.
+Men who have a reversal within three years of their vasectomy have a greater than 75% chance of conception, between three to eight years, it is 53%, after this time, chances of conception are approximately 30% to 40%.